 High School: Venezuelan law states that promotion is automatic.
 High School progress (Grades 9-12) is based on the number of credits a student has earned.
 A student who fails a course earns no credit.
 Any failure will result in a careful review of the student's record and progress.
-Based upon this study, the student may be placed on an academic contract.
-Students may also be told to make up coursework, be required to retake exams before beginning the new academic year, tutoring during the following year, enrolling in accredited online courses, be required to repeat the course, or may be requested not to re-enroll.
+Students may be told to make up coursework, be required to retake exams before beginning the new academic year, tutoring during the following year, enrolling in accredited online courses, being required to repeat the course, or may be requested not to re-enroll.